zoli333/Weight-Normalization/README.md

 The following methods are implemented and can be runned jointly or separately

-*initialization
+--initialization

-*Weight normalization
+--Weight normalization

-*weight normalization with mean only batch normalization
+--weight normalization with mean only batch normalization --batch normalization

-*batch normalization

 -standard parametrization (without initialization)